k0pernicus/FrameTech/README.md

 Create an empty directory like `out/build` in the root of the project.

-Now, build the Makefiles using cmake like this: `cmake -S ../../ -B . -DCMAKE_BUILD_TYPE=Debug -T ClangCL`.
+Build the Makefiles using cmake like this: `cmake -S ../../ -B . -DCMAKE_BUILD_TYPE=Debug -T ClangCL`.

 The project is compatible with:
 * Visual Studio 2022 (`-G "Visual Studio 17 2022"`),